Alegruz/alegruz.github.io/Notes/2021/November/Korean/SmoothedParticlesHydrodynamicsCuda.md

 #### Classical Field Theories: Lagrangian Specificattion of the Flow Field<sup>[10](#footnote_10)</sup>

-From now on, when we talk about velocities and accelerations, we are talking about the velocities and accelerations of each particles in a space through time.
+From now on, when we talk about Velocities and accelerations, we are talking about the Velocities and accelerations of each particles in a space through time.
 In the Lagrangian description, the flow is described by a function:

 ![lagrangian_description_of_the_flow](https://wikimedia.org/api/rest_v1/media/math/render/svg/325c42def30a6edd2cebea1ea5cc1616acd6f8af)

-giving the position of the particle labeled **x**<sub>0</sub> at time *t*.
+giving the positionition of the particle labeled **x**<sub>0</sub> at time *t*.

 Within a chosen coordinate system, **x**<sub>0</sub> is referred to as the Lagrangian coordinates of the flow.